oleksandr-bilyk/WindowsApplicationBlock/docs/README.md

 In UWP on Windows 10 University Update (Build 14393) MVVM bindings may be implemented using new [x:Bind (Compiled Binding) markup extension](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension).
 Compiled bindings usage improves performance and debugging experience but doesn't change MVVM principles.
 Compiled Event Binding usage is important nuance for layered MVVM architecture.
 MVVM ViewModel can be .NET Standard class without `System.Windows.Input.ICommand` interface usage from `Windows.Foundation.UniversalApiContract` UWP API contract.
 ## Inversion-of-Control/Dependency Inversion/Dependency-Injection
 Dependency Inversion is one of fundamental SOLID principles to make application development process agile (in adjective meaning).
-The best source of understanding difference and relations between Inversion-of-Control/Dependency Inversion/Dependency-Injection temps is the book by Mark Seemann "Dependency Injection in .NET".
-Such strong books contains lost of nuances and basic DI implementation samples for different platforms e.g. WPF.
-However when we build DI for real UWP application we have much more complex relations like relation between some ViewModel that wants to show UWP OK/Cancel modal dialog.
+It is useful to know the difference and relations between Inversion-of-Control/Dependency Inversion/Dependency-Injection terms.
+To lear better this topic we would recommend "Dependency Injection in .NET" book by Mark Seeman.
+This books contains lost of nuances and DI implementation samples for different platforms e.g. WPF.
 # UWP Application Block
 This article describes how Universal Application architectural topics, described above, may be combined in one solution.
 ## Demo application requirements